Evan-Sukhoi/CS209A-Final-Project-Demo/README.md

 - The demo is a SpringBoot project with Maven as the package manager, using SpringBoot version 3.1.5, and the default JDK version is 20.
 The thymeleaf template engine ([see the documentation for more details](https://www.thymeleaf.org/)) is imported through Maven for page rendering.
 - The frontend and backend of this demo are not separated (you can also create a separate front-end and back-end  project), and the frontend uses HTML, CSS, and Javascript (you can use  Vue, React, or any other front-end frameworks).
 The echarts framework for wordcloud and barchart is imported via jsdelivr CDN ([see the documentation of ECharts](https://echarts.apache.org/handbook/en/get-started/)).

+🔔***Kindly note that this demo uses static data stored in tagCount_demo.js directly within the front-end, which will result in 20 points deductions during evaluation.
+Hence, it is recommended that the data analysis process be conducted by the server in response to requests from the front-end.***

 ## Quick Start

 #### 1. Create your own repository